skycoin/docs/content/dev-docs/guides/p2p_network.md

-Orphan blocks discarded this way will be retrasmitted and eventually synchronized at a later time by following [standard block relay](/en/developer-guide#term-standard-block-relay "The regular block relay method: announcing a block with an inv message and waiting for a response TODO: REVIEW") given the fact that local block length for the node synchronizing with the block chain will be smaller than the sequence number of the orphan block.
+Orphan blocks discarded this way will be retrasmitted and eventually synchronized at a later time by following [standard block relay](/en/developer-guide#term-standard-block-relay "The regular block relay method: announcing a block with an inv message and waiting for a response TODO: REVIEW") given the fact that local block length for the node synchronizing with the blockchain will be smaller than the sequence number of the orphan block.